shivannis/xandr-docs-public/xandr-docs/articles/invest/object-hierarchy.md

 ## Creative

 A [creative](exploring-creatives.md)
-is an actual ad, hosted either by Xandr or by a third-party ad server.
-The Xandr platform enables you to traffic a wide range of [creative types](add-creatives-in-bulk.md), from banners to rich media types like interstitials and expandables.
+is an actual ad, hosted either by Microsoft Advertising or by a third-party ad server.
+The Microsoft Advertising platform enables you to traffic a wide range of [creative types](add-creatives-in-bulk.md), from banners to rich media types like interstitials and expandables.